A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Introduction

-In scenarios where large alphabets are allowed, codes over small fields are preferable, as they enjoy lower computational complexity while being able to fit the larger alphabets (by encoding data by ``chunks'').
-In contrast with MDS codes, PMDS codes with linear field sizes in the code length do not exist for general parameters \cite[Th.
-3.5 and 3.8]{gopi}.
-Hence the same holds for MSRD codes by Construction 1 in \cite{universal-lrc}.
-See Subsection \ref{subsec other apps of SR metric} for a detailed discussion on field sizes.
+Codes over small fields are preferable, as they enjoy lower computational complexity for encoding and decoding.
+In contrast with MDS codes, PMDS codes and MSRD codes with linear field sizes in the code length do not exist for arbitrary dimensions \cite{gopi, alberto-fundamental}.
+The problems of finding the smallest possible field sizes of PMDS codes and MSRD codes constitute two generalizations of the MDS conjecture.
+However, they are significantly harder since even the possible asymptotic field sizes are unknown for PMDS and MSRD codes, whereas it was known since \cite{reed-solomon, singleton} that MDS codes exist if, and only if, the field sizes grow at least linearly in the code length.

-Any \textit{maximum rank distance} (MRD) code \cite{delsartebilinear, gabidulin, roth} may be used as an MSRD or PDMS code.
-However, the field size of any MRD code is exponential in the code length, rendering them impractical in most cases.
-PMDS codes with sub-exponential field sizes were obtained in \cite{blaum-RAID, blaum-twoparities, neri-PMDS, cai-field, gabrys, gopalan-MR, guruswami-PMDS, hu, universal-lrc, neri}.
-The first and only known MSRD codes with sub-exponential field sizes are \textit{linearized Reed-Solomon codes} \cite{linearizedRS} (obtained later independently in \cite{caruso, tovo-MSRD}), which recover as particular cases (generalized) Reed-Solomon codes \cite{reed-solomon} and Gabidulin codes \cite{delsartebilinear, gabidulin, roth} whenever the sum-rank metric recovers the Hamming metric and the rank metric, respectively.
-Recently, a few MSRD codes were found in \cite{alberto-fundamental} for minimum sum-rank distance $ 2 $ or block length minus $ 1 $, or for parameters with trivial matrix sizes in some components (see Section \ref{sec summary and final considerations}).

-In this work, we obtain a general family of MSRD codes (thus PMDS codes) whose field sizes are smaller than those obtained before for many parameter regimes.
-See Section \ref{sec summary and final considerations} for a detailed summary and comparisons, and the Appendix for concrete tables.
-Interestingly, for minimum sum-rank distance $ 3 $ (co-dimension $ h=2 $), we obtain MSRD codes whose parameters meet the bound recently given in \cite[Th.
-6.12]{alberto-fundamental} (see Subsections \ref{subsec other apps of SR metric} and \ref{subsec plugging a Hamming code}).
-Remarkably, such codes are the first and only known MSRD codes with minimum sum-rank distance at least $ 3 $ and linear field sizes in the block length when the number columns per matrix is arbitrary but constant.